-1. Cash discount - 10% off of the tuition is given to those who will pay in full the tuition and fees during enrollment.
+Cash discount - 10% off of the tuition is given to those who will pay in full the tuition and fees during enrollment.
 If payment is through credit card, a 5% discount of the tuition is given to those who will pay in full the tuition and fees during enrollment.

-NOTE: Students can also avail of the cash discount if full payment is done on or before the 1st day of class as per school calendar.
+NOTE: Students can also avail of the cash discount if full payment is done during the enrollment period for the semester or year.